This Discussion channel is currently closed.

 Default_avatar

-Barbara Randolph over 4 years ago
+Barbara Randolph about 5 years ago

 I do think this policy is an important step.
 Subsequently, I hope collaboration can happen with Town Government, after the upcoming election, that helps to strategize for the future how to address low income/affordable housing in the areas of a) preserving existing affordable rental units, b) protection for residents who wish to remain in their neighborhoods to age in place, c) inclusion by ensuring a share of new development is affordable, d) a view toward revenue generation, specifically, harnessing growth to expand financial resources for low income/affordable housing, e) creating incentives for the development of affordable housing, and lastly f) facilitating the acquisition of land for affordable housing.